Henry Grier Bryant: Mountaineering

 As Bryant was exploring the Grand Falls, another explorer, Robert Peary, was travelling in Greenland.
 After Peary and his crew had not returned as expected, the Philadelphia Academy of Natural Sciences organized a relief expedition led by Angelo Heilprin, with Bryant as second-in-command.
 In 1894, Peary led a second attempt to explore the northern reaches of Greenland.
 Bryant served on the auxiliary crew, which traveled north from St. John's, Newfoundland, to bring the main party home, which they successfully accomplished.
 His account of the trip was published in 1895.

 Bryant continued to explore the far north in 1897, when he organized and led and expedition to the area around Mount Saint Elias on the Alaska-Yukon border.
-Two years later, he helped to finance George W. Melville's study of oceanic currents in the polar regions.
+He was elected to the American Philosophical Society in 1898.
+In 1899, he helped to finance George W. Melville's study of oceanic currents in the polar regions.
 Bryant ventured south in 1904, visiting Popocatépetl, a Mexican volcano, but returned to the north in 1907, when he crossed the Malaspina Glacier, but was unsuccessful in summiting Mount Saint Elias.
 His mountaineering later took him to other peaks across the globe, including Mount Nantai in Japan, Pidurutalagala in Ceylon (now Sri Lanka), and Mauna Loa in Hawaii.
 He returned to Labrador in 1912 to explore the area around the Saint-Augustin River.
 The following year, he was elected president of the Association of American Geographers.